maziesmith/2019-04-c-sharp-labs/README.md

 	inheritance : fields from parent also in child abstraction : hiding (encapsulation) private fields         hidden engine exposing               public PROPERTIES      revealed clutch, accelerator

+### Thursday : Morning review

+4 Pillars Of OOP : APIE !!!!
+Encapsulation : hiding private data  eg date of birth ((use 'private' keyword)) Abstraction : both hide private data and expose public properties eg car : gear shift
+	Create and design correct methods to allow user interaction in the correct manner Inheritance : Features (properties and methods) inherited by DERIVED CLASS FROM BASE CLASS Polymorphism : Parent method is OVERRIDDEN by the Child method Parent : virtual DoThis(){}
+				Child  : override DoThis(){}  optional
+	Polymorphism : action in child is similar but not necessarily exactly the same as parent base class What is scripting?
+Code run 'line by line' in order from top to bottom Compiled code ==> create (build) .exe (.dll) then run it Interpreted code : Powershell with individual lines run one by one, in turn CMD old fashioned command line
+	BASH linux
+	POWERSHELL
+	ZSH advanced linux
+What is OOP?
+Object Oriented
+	Old computers : program start line 1 and run to end GUI : screen objects eg button, list, label also internal objects from database like array, dictionary.
+	OOP ==> attach code to OBJECTS EG button_click() method  hover()...
+		array.sort()
+	Code is called as required : EVENTS initiate the process (eg button click)

+	Object {}
+		int inherits from object

+High Level : Slower to run on computer because there's lots of extra code in there
+			 to make it easier for human to understand!
+	CIL : intermediate
+Low Level  : raw syntax/commands sent directly into computer for processing
+	ASSEMBLY LANGUAGE

+High level : Java, C#, Python, Javascript
+Low level : Assembly language

+Agile : build incrementally from simple to more complex
+	Goal : each increment is unit of 'WORKING CODE' which adds value to customer Good for real world where requirements can change in 3 months Can be hard to control 'big picture' and costs SPRINTS : focused blocks of work
+		LIST OF REQUIREMENTS : BACKLOG
+			SPRINT : SPRINT BACKLOG : mini-list for just this sprint

+Waterfall : traditional : ANALYSE DESIGN BUILD TEST IMPLEMENT in order
+	Not good for flexible projects

+SQL
+Order by
+Select distinct
+... as ...
+LIKE
+LIKE '%a'    ends a
+LIKE 'a%'    starts a
+LIKE '%a%'   contains a
+IN(a,b)   both a and b
+count(field)
+sum
+avg
+min/max
+between
+substring(string,startIndex,numCharacters)
+charIndex('char',string)          ('a','abc') ==> 1
+			                      ('b','abc') ==> 2
+LTRIM
+RTRIM
+null
+is null
+is not null
+field1 + field2 as title
+LEN(string)
+UPPER
+LOWER
+REPLACE(string,remove,insert)    ('abc','a','z')  => zbc
+[Order Details]
+% operator   :  modulus : remainder
+100/8   (integer) ==> 12
+100%8                 4
+	100 is  8 x 12   +   4